Nutrition and Dietetics: The UDC Edge

 Our bachelor's degree program in nutrition—housed in the University's College of Agriculture, Urban Sustainability and Environmental Sciences (CAUSES)—prepares you to take on the challenge of improving nutrition awareness and quality throughout our community.
 Bring a love of science, a sense of purpose and a good work ethic, and we will empower you to tackle the health care disparities that affect our community.

-- Master's Degree in Nutrition
+- Master's Degree in Nutrition and Dietetics

-- Department of Nutrition, Dietetics and Food Science
+- Department of Nutrition and Dietetics

 - Learn more about applying for admissions to the nutrition program